m-kupiec/compendium-javascript/README.md

 #### 💠 `Promise.allSettled`

-`Promise.allSettled` allows to execute many promises concurrently until all are settled (whether resolved or rejected); it takes an iterable (of promises; or values to be passed "as is" to the resulting promise) and returns a promise which resolves with an array of results from the resolved source promises (in the same order); each result in the arrays is an object, `{ status: "fulfilled", value: result }` for each fulfilled promise, or `{ status: "rejected", reason: error }` for each rejected promise:
+`Promise.allSettled` allows the execution of many promises concurrently until all are settled (whether resolved or rejected); it takes an iterable (of promises; or values to be passed "as is" to the resulting promise) and returns a promise that resolves with an array of results from the resolved source promises (in the same order); each result in the arrays is an object, `{ status: "fulfilled", value: result }` for each fulfilled promise, or `{ status: "rejected", reason: error }` for each rejected promise:

 ```js
 Promise.allSettled([